TLINDEN/socatrc/README.md

 ## socatrc - socat init.d wrapper

-This is the README file for the socatrc.
+This is the README file for socatrc.

-Socatrc is a small perl script which can be used to start (and stop) multiple instances of socat via init.d (or upstart or whatever you use).
+Socatrc is a small perl script which can be used to start (and stop) multiple instances of socat via init.d.

 ## Documentation